 That’s it.
 Call 911.

-Do not wait for waves of pain to pass.
-Do not be concerned about making a mountain out of a mole hill.
-Minutes count when you are trying to save the muscle that is your heart.
+Do not wait for the waves of chest pains to pass.
+Do not get concerned about making a mountain out of a mole hill.
+Don’t get hung up on what if it’s nothing.
+Minutes count when it comes to saving your heart.

-“We are very concerned about shortness of breath, sweating, pressure in the chest or back,” said Dias, St. Elizabeth Healthcare board-certified cardiac specialist.
+“We are very concerned about shortness of breath, sweating, pressure in the chest or back,” said Dias, board-certified cardiac specialist at the Florence Wormwald Heart and Vascular Institute at St. Elizabeth.
 These are signs of an obstruction in the heart or arteries.
 “A lot of patients have mild symptoms for days, or even a week.
 Before a big heart attack, they may have some symptoms that go away and return,” he said.

 Not every patient has the same symptoms when his or her heart is pushed to the limit.

 It may be pain in the jaw or arm.
 “Women especially are known to have different kind of symptoms than men.
 Fatigue and shortness of breath can be big symptoms of a blockage in the arteries,” Dias said.

 No matter your age or health, you should: